Apple Sour Cream Coffee Cake

 - Add sour cream, avocado oil, and vanilla.
 Beat on low speed until well combined.

 - In a separate bowl, whisk together the flour, baking powder, and salt.
 Add flour mixture to the batter in thirds, beating after each addition.
+Scrape down the sides as needed.
 The batter will be thick.
 Do not overmix.

 - Pour half the batter into the baking pan.
 Layer with half of the diced apples and then half of the topping.
 Pour the remaining batter, layer with the rest of the apples, and topping.

 - Bake for 45-55 minutes or until a toothpick inserted into the middle comes out clean.

 - Sour Cream: Substitute with whole milk Greek yogurt.